Mangesh Padgaonkar: Career

 Padgaonkar started writing poems at the age of 14 and has 40 publications to his credit, most published by the publishing house Mouj Prakashan.
 While his first few books were collections of romantic poetry, he later published books in other genres including poetry for children, poetry reflecting socio-political issues, collection of essays and translations from English and other languages.
 The US Library of Congress has acquired 31 of his publications.
 The break from romantic poetry occurred in the collection "Salaam", which includes the poem of the book title that skewers the corrupt societal power structure around him.
 His books written for children include "Sutti Eke Sutti" and his collection of essays is called "Nimbonichya Zaadamage".
 Along with Vinda Karandikar and Vasant Bapat, Padgaonkar travelled across Maharashtra in the 1960s and 1970s reciting poetry.
 He was also a member of a Marathi literary group, “Murgi club”, loosely fashioned after the Algonquin Round Table.
 In addition to Padgaonkar, it included Vinda Karandikar, Vasant Bapat, Gangadhar Gadgil, Sadanand Rege and Shri Pu Bhagwat.
 They met every month for several years to eat together, engaging each other in wordplay and literary jokes.

 During his employment at the USIS, Padgaonkar started working on translations in his spare time.
 The first few books he translated were American novels including "Pathfinder" by James Fenimore Cooper ("Watadya").
 Later, following Kakasaheb Kalelkar's advice Padgaonkar translated works of Mirabai and published a book "Mira" in 1965.
-He also translated works of Kabir and Surdas in Marathi along with Shakesphere's plays The Tempest, Julius Caesar and Romeo and Juliet.
+He also translated works of Kabir and Surdas in Marathi along with Shakespeare's plays The Tempest, Julius Caesar and Romeo and Juliet.
 These Shakespeare translations have been included in the Shakespeare Memorial at British town of Stratford upon Avon.
 His translation of Bible: The New Testament was published in 2008.
 Padgaonkar has nearly 20 publications of poems for children.